-It's nearing 20 years since I founded Edgework and I continue to find deep satisfaction and excitement in the work.
-I am committed to taking the most cutting edge research and shaping it into skills, tools and program designs that are accessible, unique and high impact.
+It is now over 20 years since I founded Edgework Consulting, and I continue to find deep satisfaction and excitement in the work.
+I am committed to taking the most cutting edge research and shaping it into skills, tools and program designs that are accessible, unique, and high impact.

 I graduated from Cornell University with a degree in Human Development and Family Studies.
 I soaked up every course, from "Close Relationships Across the Life Span" to "The Role and Meaning of Play".
 I didn't know it at the time, but studying the ways people grow and evolve over their life course would form the foundation of all my work.

 Between 1994 and 1998 I strung together a series of jobs.
 Each one was an intense and influential experience: from implementing after-school programming in Israel for Ethiopian and Yugoslavian immigrants, to teaching human sexuality and relationship classes to middle school students in Maine.

 These jobs provided a foundation in group dynamics and developed my passion for working with people.
 I thrive on understanding and cultivating the potential of people, both children and adults, to overcome obstacles and reach their goals.

 In 1998, I settled in Boston and into the world of freelance facilitating.
 It was a perfect fit.

 I took jobs wherever I could, from outdoor teambuilding to customer service training.
 Those first couple of years I logged roughly 150+ days a year of facilitating.